arvindchelvan/SimpleVO/README.md

 # SimpleVO

 SimpleVO is a modular visual odometry frontend system that reconstructs a sparse 3D point cloud from a sequence of images.
-It leverages feature extraction, feature matching, pose estimation, and triangulation to compute camera trajectories and generate a 3D representation of the scene.
+It performs feature extraction, feature matching, pose estimation, and triangulation to compute camera trajectories and generate a 3D scene representation.

 ## Modules